Trail Blazers vs. Mavericks Player Props Betting Odds

 |3PM

-- The 20.5-point over/under set for Grant on Wednesday is 1.6 lower than his scoring average of 22.1.
+- The 19.5-point over/under for Grant on Friday is 2.2 lower than his season scoring average.

-- He has pulled down 3.9 boards per game, which is less than his prop bet for Wednesday's game (4.5).
+- He has pulled down 3.8 boards per game, which is less than his prop bet in Friday's game (4.5).

-- Grant has hit 2.4 three-pointers per game, which is more than his over/under on Wednesday (1.5).
+- Grant has knocked down 2.4 three-pointers per game, which is more than his over/under on Friday (1.5).

 Get Grant gear at Fanatics!